benchristel/refactoring-workshop/docs/smells/option-parameter.md

 ## Why It Hurts

-In the example above, the `how_many` method has been assigned too many responsibilities.
+In the example above, the `container` method has been assigned too many responsibilities.
 The capitalization logic should properly live in `line_of_song`, which knows when the strings should be capitalized.